What mesh is suitable for me?

-To get high-quality screen printing, one of the things you should pay attention to is the numbering of the mesh you use on your screens.
+To achieve a high-quality screen print, one of the things you should pay attention to is the mesh count you use on your screens.

 It is the number of threads that cross each other per inch or centimeter on the screen.
-For example, if you have a 190-inch mesh that means there are 190 threads crossing per inch, 190 inches equals 90 threads per centimeter.
+For example, if you have a 190 mesh that means there are 190 threads crossing per inch, 190 threads per inch is equivalent to 90 threads per centimeter.

-The more threads cross each other per inch or centimeter, the finer the holes in the screen and the greater the number of meshes it has.
-The more threads, the more definition in the print.
+The more threads that cross each other per inch or centimeter, the finer the holes in the screen and the higher the mesh count.
+More threads mean more definition in the print.

-What should we take into account when choosing a type of mesh?
+What should we consider when choosing a type of mesh?

-There are two things that we have to take into account when choosing the size of the mesh, the detail of the print that we want to achieve or the design requires us and the thickness of the ink that we are going to use.
+There are two things we must consider when choosing the mesh size: the printing detail we want to achieve or the design requires and the thickness of the ink we are going to use.

-We'll talk about the details of the print first.
-When you have a design with a lot of detail, you need a mesh with more threads, that is more closed.
-If you use a more open, low-wire mesh, the lines or dots in the image would fall through the holes and you would not be able to print all the details.
+First, we will talk about the printing details.
+When you have a design with a lot of detail, you need a mesh with more threads, which is tighter.
+If you use a mesh with fewer threads, more open, the lines or dots of the image would fall through the holes and you would not be able to print all the details.

-Second, the denser the ink you are using, the fewer the number of meshes you should use.
-A denser ink can be pushed through a lower screen much easier than an upper screen.
-The fewer threads there are means that the holes in the mesh are larger and more ink will pass through.
+Secondly, the denser the ink you are using, the lower the number of meshes you should use.
+A denser ink can be pushed through a lower mesh much more easily than a higher mesh.
+The fewer threads there are means the mesh holes are larger and more ink will pass through.

-For example, to print with Acramine water-based ink we can work with meshes of 77 threads per centimeter or even 90 threads per centimeter, but with Lacquer water-based inks we cannot do it with meshes greater than 62 threads since the ink is denser and not it will be able to pass well through the holes in the fine mesh.
+For example, to print with Acramina water-based ink we can work with meshes of 77 threads per centimeter or even 90 threads per centimeter, but with Laca water-based inks we cannot use meshes higher than 62 threads because the ink is denser and cannot pass well through the holes of such a fine mesh.

 43 threads per centimeter / 110T

-The 43 thread mesh allows you to deposit a fairly thick layer of ink.
-This mesh works well for text lettering and designs with thick dots.
-It also helps us to better cover the fabric if we have to print a large stain.
+The 43-thread mesh allows you to deposit a fairly thick layer of ink.
+This mesh works well for text letters and designs with thick dots.
+It also helps us better cover the fabric if we have to print a large stain.

 61 threads per centimeter / 156T

-You also get a thick layer of ink, but it allows you to have a more detailed print than 43-thread mesh.
-It is also ideal for low viscosity ink because the mesh does not allow too much ink to pass through the screen.
+You also get a thick layer of ink, but it allows you to have a more detailed print than the 43-thread mesh.
+It is also ideal for low-viscosity ink because the mesh does not allow too much ink to pass through the screen.

 90 threads / 230T

-Now we are beginning to open up to other types of designs.
-With this mesh we will obtain many details and we can only use them with not very dense inks.
+Now we start to open up to other types of designs.
+With this mesh, we will get many details and can only use it with low-density inks.

 120 threads / 305T

-This mesh is one of the ones that will give us the greatest definition, and we can also do some four-color work using special CMYK inks.
+This mesh is one of the ones that will give us the highest definition, and we can also do some four-color process work using special CMYK inks.

 Threads per centimeter / Threads per inch